scylladb/alternator-load-balancing/java/README.md

 Please note that the `endpointProvider()` API is new to AWS Java SDK 2.20 (Release February 2023), so you should use this version or newer.

-The application can then use this `DynamoDBClient` object completely normally, just that each request will go to a different Alternator node, instead of all of them going to the same URL.
+The application can then use this `DynamoDbClient` object completely normally, just that each request will go to a different Alternator node, instead of all of them going to the same URL.